lit/lit.dev/packages/lit-dev-content/site/docs/tools/react.md

 );
 ```

-Event callbacks will match their type cast.
+Event callbacks match their type cast.
 In the example below, a
 `PointerEvent` is expected in the `onClick` callback.

 ```tsx